tymyrddin/purple/source/docs/threat-modelling/attack-path-mapping.md

 ## Related

-[Simulations in practice](../workshops/simulations.md) describes how to use simulator environments to test the paths mapped in this exercise, including the Power and Light and ICS simlab environments.
+The [Crucible](../crucible/index.rst) holds the simulator environments for testing the paths mapped here, the ICS access lab among them.